xsdk-project/xsdk-community-policies/installation_policies/xSDK_spack_variant_guidelines.md

 This option configures debugging symbols and optimization.

-We recommend using the multi-valued variant `build_type`
+We recommend using the multi-valued variant `build_type`.

+Note that packages that use the `CMakePackage` class already have this variant set with the default value `RelWithDebInfo` as described in the [Spack CMakePackage documentation](https://spack.readthedocs.io/en/latest/build_systems/cmakepackage.html#cmake-build-type).
+User's may set the variant in **package.py** to override the default.

 `build_type`: A multi-value variant which must include at least `Debug` and `Release` options.
-Other options, mirroring their CMake counterparts, may include `RelWithDebInfo` and and `MinSizeRel`.
+Other options, mirroring their CMake counterparts, may include `RelWithDebInfo` (highly recommended) and `MinSizeRel`.
 A brief description of these options is given below.

 - `Release`: Fully optimized version for code release.
 - `Debug`: Debugging symbols should be produced and optimization disabled.
 Further useful debugging information and additional error checking maybe included.